This FAQ focuses on RPM Remote Print Manager® ("RPM"). For related topics, please see the FAQ list to the top right.

 How to adjust time we retain message logs

-Q: How do we retain logs for a longer time period?
+Q: How do we retain logs for a more extended period?

 How to get the latest version